 A Whale submersible water pump is fitted in the freshwater tank of your vehicle.
 This is a compact, self venting, high flow pump which is quiet in operation.
-It is controlled by a pressure sensitive switch; see the "water sensitive switch page" for more information.

 The pump is a sealed unit so no maintenance is required other than a check as part of the annual habitation service.